Why should I use cabinet and drawer locks?

 Window locks should be placed on all windows in:

-- The family room/living room
+- Family room/living room

 - Any other windows that you feel are necessary to lock

-What are some window lock options that I could purchase?
+What are some window lock options?

 Other window safety tips: